DavidNash2024/Win32xx/samples/CustomPrintDlg/Readme.txt

 application.

 This project also demonstrates how to use a Rich Edit control as a simple text editor.
-It extends the PrintPreview sample to add support for Rich Text Format, as well as ANSI, UTF-8 and UTF-16 encodings.
+It supports Rich Text Format (RTF), and plain text.
+It also supports ANSI, UTF-8 and UTF-16 encodings like the Notepad sample.

 Features demonstrated in this example
 =====================================